 Home improvements make your home a better, more pleasant place to live as well as adding to its value.
 Then, surely, home improvements must be a good thing, right?
 Generally speaking, yes.
-There are, however, some home improvements that could turn your neighbors into your enemies in North Carolina & New Jersey.
+There are, however, some home improvements that could turn your neighbors into your enemies in throughout the USA.

 1. Fixing Drainage Problems

 There’s a big low spot in your backyard where during wet periods water stands, making your yard virtually unusable for long stretches and causing a health hazard when the mosquitoes move in.
 And you’ve finally decided to do something about it.
 The problem is, though, that the water has to go somewhere.

 If that water then drains into your neighbor’s yard, making it soggy and messy, get ready for problems.
 If your neighbor raises a big stink and wants to take legal action, you do have recourse to the”reasonableness rule.”
 This rule holds that if a neighbor sues, he will have to provide proof that you did something”unreasonable” in altering your property to cause harm to his property.